bmabsout/Thesis/src/chapters/notation_glossary.typ

 *Universal Behavioral Objective (UBO)*: A subset of behavioral objectives that are desirable across virtually all robotics applications, transcending specific tasks or domains.
 Examples include smoothness, stability, basic safety, and robustness.

+*Universal Behavioral Fulfillment (UBF)*: The quantified degree of satisfaction, typically on a scale of $[0,1]$, of a Universal Behavioral Objective.
+UBFs result from applying a fulfillment function to a UBO.

 *Architectural Integration*: The design principle of encoding universal behavioral objectives directly into policy architectures rather than requiring explicit specification in reward functions or FPL formulas.
+This is often a preferred method for promoting high UBFs.

 === Theoretical Components